TEMPLE CITY POODLES

 Poodles are wonderful, comical dogs who love to be an active part of the family.
 They are a social breed by nature.
 Having such an intelligent, versatile breed calls for families who will provide regular exercise and mental stimulation, such as trick training, puzzle toys, hiking, and frequent walks.
 However, keep in mind that each dog is an individual, and some will be couch potatoes while others could run for miles.
 There is almost assuredly a Poodle that will fit each and every lifestyle.
 Poodles are one of the most popular dogs in the world for a reason!

 2. Poodles need lots of structured mental stimulation.
-The breed was originally a retriever bred to fetch water fowl.
-Poodles have been trained for circus performances, agility trials, sheep herding, and much more.
-It should come as no surprise that they need just as much training and stimulation even as a companion!
+Throughout history, the breed has been given and succeeded in numerous areas of endeavor.
+Poodles have been trained for fowl retrieval, circus performances, competitive agility, sheep herding, and much more.
+It should come as no surprise that they require solid training and mental stimulation even as a companion!
 There are many things you can do to keep the dog busy, including Kong toys, hiding treats around the house, puzzle toys, allowing them to stop and sniff for a while during walks, trick training, and much more.
 There is a Facebook group with numerous ideas, called "Canine Enrichment."
 There are many other groups for brain game ideas, boredom busters, trick training, etc. This is one of our dogs' favourite puzzle toys.

 4. Poodles need fair amounts of exercise, and are known for being medium/higher energy dogs.
 Ideally, they should go on at least one 30-60 minute walk each day.
 On days when this is not possible, games of fetch outdoors or mind games can be just as beneficial.
 Remember the importance of keeping your dog at a healthy weight--no matter the breed!
 It will prevent cancers, diabetes, and heart issues, as well as keep your dog occupied and out of trouble.
 A tired dog is a good dog.

 6. Poodles need frequent grooming.
-To prevent matting, they need to be brushed at least twice a week (if kept in a shorter clip).
+To prevent matting, they need to be brushed at least once a week (if kept in a shorter clip).
 Longer-coated Poodles will obviously need more frequent brushing.
 Poodles need to be professionally groomed every 4-8 weeks, and should have their nails clipped/dremeled once a week, or as needed.
 Overgrown nails can interfere with how a puppy's feet develop, cause arthritis, and are just plain uncomfortable.
-There is also a Facebook group for this: Nail Maintenance for Dogs.

 Picture